erdg/learn-picolisp-the-hard-way/ex2_printing_things.md

 ```

+### A glitch in the matrix
 Careful now, type this one exactly as I have.

 ```lisp
 : (print "Hello, PicoLisp)
 ```

 > "Ummm...
 PicoLisp?
 You there?"
   It's quite... quiet. *Too* quiet.
 You mash the keys and hit enter a couple times.

 ```lisp
 : (print "Hello, PicoLisp)